Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 Check the package’s `README`.
 Does the package install with `./configure`, `cmake`, or something else?
 Delete the commented out `cmake` lines if the package uses `./configure`.

-If no compilation is involved, add the line `bottle :unneeded` since bottles are unnecessary in that case.
-Otherwise, a `bottle` block will be added by Homebrew's CI upon merging the formula pull-request.
+If no compilation is involved and there are no `:build` dependencies, add the line `bottle :unneeded` since bottles are unnecessary in this case.
+Otherwise, a `bottle` block will be added by Homebrew's CI upon merging the formula's pull-request.

 ### Check for dependencies